DCute25/Karaoke-Room-impacts-on-UK-hospitality-venues-CS-Difference-in-Difference-method/README.md

         + Studied venues data file 'karaoke_room_checked.csv'

     - Directory 'document' includes:
-        + The complete Bachelor's thesis
+        + The complete Bachelor's thesis " Advancing Applicability Of Difference-In-Difference Methods Applicability In Non-Experimental Settings:  An empirical analysis of karaoke's impact on hospitality venues’ return on assets in the UK"

   **Contents of README files**